Ian Liddell-Grainger: Expenses

 Liddell-Grainger employed his wife as his Parliamentary Assistant on a salary up to £35,000.
 The practice of MPs employing family members was criticised by some sections of the media on the lines that it promotes nepotism.
 Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Liddell-Grainger's employment of his wife is lawful.
 In 2010, he had included both his wife and his two eldest children on his list of staff, the only MP to do so at the time in the country.

 Liddell-Grainger claimed a total of £166,109 in expenses, including for office, staffing and travelling costs, during 2007–8.
 In December 2009, he faced criticism for claiming expenses for a cleaner for his second home in London and for claiming £375-a-month on expenses for food.
 He responded that the figures were reasonable and proportionate.
 Later that month it was reported that he had been asked to pay back £3,200 of expenses payments he had claimed incorrectly.
 Under revised regulations, during 2010–11 he claimed the reduced sum of £147,004 for expenses, the sixth highest of all MPs in that year.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Liddell-Grainger was appointed as Chairman for public affairs consultancy Sovereign Strategy.